Zequez/logseq-vault/pages/Zequez.md

 - Alias I picked when I was young to use on the Internet.
-It's use has spread to
+Its use has spread to people outside the web.